Enalean/tuleap-documentation-en/languages/en/user-guide/tracker.rst

    :align: center
    :alt: A sample artifact submission screen (the artifact is of type "bug" here)

+   A sample artifact submission screen (the artifact is of type "bug" here)

 ? shows a sample submission screen from one of the |SYSPRODUCTNAME|
 hosted projects.
 Because of the SYS\_PRODUCT\_NAME Tracker high level of customizability no two submission screens look alike.
 Depending on the